The trends and movements of referring back to Antiquity that came to be 'the Renaissance'

 Shoes:

 Usually, the delicate footwear of the ladies was hidden under heavy floor-long skirts.
-In the renaissance, the high heel became a fashionable attribute: in the year 1533, the small Caterina de'Medici, Princess of Urbino, came from Italy to France to marry the Duke of Orleans.
-She wore high heels to appear taller and many female members of the French Court soon copied this fashion (Italian heel).
-In the following time the women wore shoes with more than 10cm (8 inches) heels, quite similar to modern stilettos.
-In general, ladies wore delicate footwork suiting their feet.
+In the Renaissance, the high heel became a fashionable attribute: the story goes that in the year 1533, the small Caterina de'Medici, Princess of Urbino, came from Italy to France to marry the Duke of Orleans and she wore high heels to appear taller.
+Many female members of the French Court soon copied this fashion.
+Heels had previously been a part of male dress to make riding on horseback and staying firmly in the stirrups easier.
+In the following time the women wore shoes with more heels quite as high as modern stilettos.
 The cow-mouth-shoe, however, that had come up towards the end of the middle-ages was still in fashion.

 By the end of the 15th century, another style of footwear had arisen: the so called Chopines.
 Those platform shoes had their origins in the pattens.
-The Chopines' soles were made of cork trimmed with fabric which, at their zenith, had a sole height up to 75cm (circa 30 inches).
-This fashion was most popular among patrician women in Venice and the higher the shoe, the higher the social rank of its wearer.
-With the consequence that the ladies needed up to two maids to balance along the streets.
+The Chopines' soles were made of sometimes cork trimmed with fabric which, at their zenith, reached substantial heights, as can be observed in surviving examples in museum collections such as this one in Venice.
+This fashion was most popular among patrician women in Venice as it was a costly, indulgent fashion.
+The shoes in themselve were pricy and ladies sometimes even needed attendants to balance along the streets.

 Beauty:

 The hairdos became increasingly elaborate and unique to each wearer.
-Generally, there were two primary styles: on the one hand, the curly hair was parted in the middle and fell down on the shoulders while the top layer of the hair was twisted into a bun at the back of the head [seen in Ghirlandaio's portrait of Giovanna Tornabuoni].
-On the other hand, there were the Roman inspired plaited/braided coiffures [seen in Botticelli´s "Simonetta Vespucci"].
+Generally, the hair was parted in the middle and fell down on the shoulders in curls while the top layer of the hair was twisted into a bun at the back of the head [seen in Ghirlandaio's portrait of Giovanna Tornabuoni].

 Renaissance portraits show braids arranged in many, many ways and styles.
-Not seldom, hair-pieces had to be added as the own hair was not enough for
+Hair-pieces would have had to be added for the opulent hairdos.
+Young

 To the “Saxon gown”, on the on hand a hairnet of gold and pearls can be worn.
 The other

-variant is a great cap of red fabric called cap or Barett (alike to men's).
+variant is a great beret of red fabric.

 Eleanor de Toledo wears her hair in a hairnet decorated with pearls or gemstones.
 Hairnets, or